kasturilele/adaptive-dynamics/README.md

 Part C: R scripts used for analysis-
 The script AD_all_analysis.R contains all the R scripts used for statistical analysis and making figures.
 Some of the file locations need to be changed for the script to work correctly.
+Additional R scripts (with extra analysis, that may or may not be included in the final version of the paper): AD_supp_analyis.R, extra_analysis_for_presentation.R, trajectory_mapping.R

 Simulation data (only including data files for main figures):